 Most states do not have statutes directly addressing the disposition of frozen embryos.
-58 Louisiana, one of the few states that does address the issue headon, chose to categorize pre-implantation embryos as biological persons.
-59 Consequently, due to the state's restrictions on abortion, public policy prohibits embryos from purposely being destroyed.
+Louisiana, one of the few states that does address the issue headon, chose to categorize pre-implantation embryos as biological persons.
+Consequently, due to the state's restrictions on abortion, public policy prohibits embryos from purposely being destroyed.
 This means that if a couple relinquishes its right to the embryo, it must be made available for donation.
-60 In contrast, Florida law indicates that contract theories, not public policy, will prevail in determining the disposition of frozen embryos.
-61 However, the Florida statute does not address situations in which a couple divorces with no written contract in place and subsequently disagrees over the disposition of frozen embryos.
-62 Due to the fact that few state statutes specifically address frozen embryos and the lack of existing comprehensive statutes, many disputes are likely to be resolved through litigation.
+In contrast, Florida law indicates that contract theories, not public policy, will prevail in determining the disposition of frozen embryos.
+However, the Florida statute does not address situations in which a couple divorces with no written contract in place and subsequently disagrees over the disposition of frozen embryos.
+As few states have comprehensive statutes which specifically address frozen embryos, many disputes are likely to be resolved through litigation.

-The UPA addresses two important issues arising from the use of frozen embryos: (1) use of an embryo after the sperm donor's death and (2) ownership
+The UPA addresses two important issues arising from the use of frozen embryos: (1) use of an embryo after the sperm donor's death and (2) ownership of an embryo upon the dissolution of a marriage.
+UPA Section 708, Parental Status of Deceased Individual, dictates that if an intended parent dies before placement of an embryo, the decedent will only be considered a legal parent of